sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

 * v1.30 has a few RTK and receiver performance improvements, I<sup>2</sup>C communication improvements, and most importantly support for SPARTN PMP packets.
 See [release notes](https://www.u-blox.com/sites/default/files/ZED-F9P-FW100-HPG130_RN_UBX-21047459.pdf).

-* v1.32 has a few SPARTN protocol specific improvements.
+* v1.32 has a few SPARTN protocol-specific improvements.
 See [release notes](https://www.u-blox.com/sites/default/files/documents/ZED-F9P-FW100-HPG132_RN_UBX-22004887.pdf).
 This firmware is required for use with the NEO-D9S and the decryption of PMP messages.

 ### ZED-F9R Firmware Changes

 This module is used in the Express Plus.
-It contains an internal IMU and additional algorithms to support high precision location fixes using dead reckoning.
+It contains an internal IMU and additional algorithms to support high-precision location fixes using dead reckoning.
 The ZED-F9R is not capable of operating in base mode.

 Most of these binaries can be found in the [ZED Firmware/ZED-F9R](https://github.com/sparkfun/SparkFun_RTK_Firmware/tree/main/Binaries/ZED%20Firmware/ZED-F9R) folder.